davidhozic/discord-advertisement-framework/docs/thesis/sl/abstract.rst

 The documentation is created using the Sphinx system and is automatically built and published with each project release through the GitHub platform.
 The description of all public classes and functions (the program's interface) is automatically generated from the project's source code.

-Finally, the chapter on the thesises project describes the process of automated testing (unit testing), which is implemented using the pytest testing framework.
+Finally, the chapter on the thesis's project describes the process of automated testing (unit testing), which is implemented using the pytest testing framework.
 Upon a pull request on the GitHub platform, the framework is automatically tested, and the branch merge is rejected if any of the tests fail.
 Automated testing reduces the chances of a new version release being published with bugs being present.